ppy/osu-wiki/wiki/Tournaments/CIC/2020/en.md

    - In the case where the number of concerned registrants exceeds 32, the Tournament Management will only enlist 32 registrants with the highest osu!catch pp under their account to participate as players in the tournament.
 5. Referees and map selectors may not participate as players in this tournament.

-### Group stage rules
+### Group Stage Rules

-1. In the group stage, all participants will be divided into 8 different groups.
+1. In the Group Stage, all participants will be divided into 8 different groups.
 2. All participants in each group will compete against each other in a single multiplayer lobby using the Battle Royale system.
 In this system, all participants will each in turn pick out two maps from the mappool to be played with the following turnout after each map:
    - 1st place: **+2 points**
    - 2nd place: **+1 point**
    - 3rd place: **+1 point**
    - 4th place: **0 point**
-3. Participants are **not allowed** to ban maps in the group stage.
+3. Participants are **not allowed** to ban maps in the Group Stage.
-4. There is no Loser Bracket in the group stage.
+4. There is no Lower Bracket in the Group Stage.
 5. Rankings of each group are determined by sorting the results of each individual player's performance in the following priority:
    - Most points obtained.
    - Winner of the Tiebreaker.